coderabbitai/coderabbit-docs/docs/introduction/introduction.md

 ### How is CodeRabbit different from existing code review tools?

-Existing code review tools are good at linting and static code analysis;
-however, they lack context-aware, human-like review feedback.
+Traditional code review tools excel in linting and static analysis, but they fall short in providing context-aware, conversational feedback with actionable suggestions for changes that can be directly committed.

 For information on how to get started with **CodeRabbit**, please visit the [Get Started page](./get-started/signup).